< Go back to Minutes menu

 6. Lake Action Group (LAG)

 The LAG has been working on the Heritage Lottery bid that was discussed at the Trustees Meeting.
-There has been collaboration between Leeds City Council, FGVW, Wades Trust, Groundworks and GVCAG.
+There has been collaboration between Leeds City Council, FGVW, Wade's Charity, Groundworks and GVCAG.
 Some of the trustees still have questions and concerns about the application that need to be addresses outside of the meeting.

 If the Group is successful in getting the lottery funding there will be a lot of work to do.
 The Group would like to appoint a Community Co-ordinator Officer to do this work.
 The position will be open to any members under the equal opportunities policy.